Key issues to consider when assessing whether to file for EU patent protection

 The question of whether to file for EU patent protection should be extended to whether to file for EU patent protection and to stay in or opt out of the UPC’s competence for classic EPC patents.
 The answer very much depends on the characteristics of the business pursuing patent protection.
 Although in the long run, the EU patent and UPC court system are likely to be the only option for patent protection within the European Union, decisions should be made on a case-by-case basis – at least for the extensive transitional periods associated with the introduction of the new system.
 Thus, at least for the medium term, patent protection in Europe looks set to become even more complex, making careful management of a business’s patent portfolio more important than ever.

 Martin Nohlen works in the chemistry group in Uexküll & Stolberg’s Hamburg office.
 He is active in all areas of patent law in chemistry, in particular polymers, fine chemicals, oil and fuel additive technology, pharmaceuticals and cosmetics.
 Dr Nohlen has a focus on conducting examination and opposition proceedings, including appeal proceedings before the European Patent Office, and furnishing legal opinions on the validity and infringement of patents.

-He joined Uexküll & Stolberg in 1997 after receiving a PhD (summa cum laude) in physical chemistry from the University of Bonn.
+He joined Uexküll & Stolberg as a trainee in 1997 after receiving a PhD (summa cum laude) in physical chemistry from the University of Bonn.
 During his PhD Dr Nohlen conducted research at the Cavendish Laboratory at Cambridge University.
 After joining Uexküll & Stolberg he gained overseas experience working with the patent department of a major oil company in Houston and a law firm in Chicago.